-As of September 30, 2020 and December 31, 2019, the Company's certificate of incorporation authorized the Company to issue up to 200,000,000 and 240,000,000 shares of common stock, respectively.
+As of June 30, 2021 and December 31, 2020, the Company's certificate of incorporation authorized the Company to issue up to 200,000,000 shares of common stock.
 Common stockholders are entitled to dividends as and when declared by the Board of Directors, subject to the rights of holders of all classes of stock outstanding having priority rights as to dividends.
 There have been no dividends declared to date.
 The holder of each share of common stock is entitled to one vote.
-During 2019 the Company constructively retired 414 shares of common stock during the year that were abandoned.